 Please follow CDC guidelines and be safe.

 The Folk Musicians Relief Fund, under the umbrella of FAR-West, provides assistance to all types of career musicians associated with FAR-West who are struggling to make ends meet while facing illness, disability, or age-related problems.
-Applicants must be affiliated with the FAR-West region and have attended at least one (1) FAR-West conference.
+Applicants must be affiliated with the FAR-West region, be a member in good standing with Folk Alliance International, or have attended at least one (1) FAR-West conference.
 The FMRF is able to help with living expenses, insurance premiums, prescriptions, medical treatment (for acute or long-term illness), housing costs, food costs, utilities and other basic necessities.
 We can also be a temporary stopgap when applying for a more extensive medical grant from another source.
 In addition, we assist elderly musicians, regardless of medical condition, who are experiencing financial hardship.
 Grants range from $200 to $1500 per qualifying individual.
 Artists applying for assistance must represent a significant professional music history and demonstrate financial hardship with accompanying documentation